 By recognizing the unique needs of Hinds Community College’s military students and their families, the Office of Veteran Services has been established to assist service members and the families gain the most from their educational experience.

 The Office of Veterans Services provides assistance and support to promote a smooth transition from the military to the academic environment.
-Veteran Services often collaborates with department’s district wide to assist veterans with services which include, but are not limited to, the following:
+Veteran Services often collaborates with departments across the college to assist veterans with services which include, but are not limited to, the following:

 - Military transfer credits